FALL 2025 RECOVERY AIR APPLICATIONS NOW OPEN

 CALL FOR ARTISTS! →

-Recovery AIR at Bridge Way is a unique opportunity for artists interested in creating with youth who are on their journey of recovery from substance use and co-occurring mental health disorders which includes (1) leading twice-weekly artist workshops with two cohorts of scholars (4 sessions total per week) and (2) use of our art studio for personal art practice.
-Recovery AIR participants use their days on campus to engage with our youth both in workshops and in full school events.
-Artists also lean into professional development opportunities immediate to our work.
+Recovery AIR at Bridge Way is a unique opportunity for artists interested in creating with youth who are on their journey of recovery from substance use and co-occurring mental health disorders which includes (1) 8 hours of workshop time per week (schedule TBD based on artist availability) (2) use of our art studio for personal art practice (3) access to recovery-focused training and (4) participation in our We Are Wildflowers program/potential collaborations with Emerald Wildflower Garden and The Perch Music & Arts Workshop.

 Artists of all mediums are welcome to apply.